Code-Institute-Submissions/overlay-test/README.md

 ### Performance Testing
 Tested on the Developer Tools Lighthouse.

-I used Lighthouse last in my testing to check for final things to improve and make sure eveything was working well.
+I used Lighthouse last in my testing to check for final things to improve and make sure everything was working well.
 I had not added rel= noopeners to my resources page, Dev Tools highlighted this and I made the adjustment.

 ![Dev Tools](readme-files/lighthouse.png)